To apply for enrollment for the 2020-2021 school year,

 Application, Admission, and Enrollment (updated Nov 2019)

-Seaside School Consortium, Inc. (“Seaside”) does not discriminate against students of a particular race, color, national origin, religion, or sex, or against students with disabilities.
+Seaside School Consortium, Inc. (“Seaside”) does not discriminate on the basis of race, color, national origin, gender, age, disability or marital status in its educational programs, services or activities.
+The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scout of America Equal Access Act.
 Students with disabilities and students served in English for Speakers of Other Languages programs shall have an equal opportunity of being selected for enrollment in Seaside schools.

 B. Applications & Deadlines